The Employment Outlook for Pediatric NPs and PAs

 Opportunities for pediatric NPs and PAs continue to open up, thanks to the overall growth of the NP and PA workforces.
 In general, the number of nurse practitioners and physician assistants has been rising to meet the growing need for healthcare.

-Meanwhile, the U.S. Bureau of Labor Statistics (BLS) is also forecasting significant growth in the demand for PAs.
+The U.S. Bureau of Labor Statistics (BLS) is also forecasting significant growth in the demand for PAs.
 As the demand for PAs to provide care grows, opportunities for pediatric PA job seekers will increase, too.
-As of 2018, there were 118,000 PAs in the workforce, and the BLS has predicted a 31 percent increase in employment from 2018 to 2028.
+As of 2022, there were 139,100 PAs in the workforce, and the BLS has predicted a 28 percent employment growth for PAs from 2020-2030.

 The compensation for physician assistant jobs is also on the rise.
-The 2019 AAPA Salary Report noted that salaries for PAs continue to increase steadily, reporting that the median base salary for PAs reached $106,000 in 2018.
+The BLS noted that salaries for PAs continue to increase steadily, reporting that the median base salary for PAs reached $121,530 in 2021.

 Demand increases for pediatric expertise